KF-Art/icewm-personal-tunning/README.md

     RebootCommand="loginctl reboot"
     ShutdownCommand="loginctl poweroff"
     TerminalCommand=tilix
-    SuspendCommand="sudo zzz -z"

-<code>zzz</code> also needs elevated privileges to be able to change the power status, and we'll add an exception to <code>sudoers</code> for it.
-There's a package called <code>zzz-user-hooks</code>, but I didn't achieve to make it work.
+    SuspendCommand="loginctl suspend"

 If you don't want to use XFCE's panel, set <code>ShowTaskBar</code> on <code>1</code>, and remove it from autostart.

 <H2>Add sudo exceptions</H2>
-<code>brillo</code>requires root privileges in order to edit the brightness and power status.
+<code>brillo</code> requires root privileges in order to edit the brightness and power status.
 To be able to use the related keybindings and startup commands, we have to add one exception to <code>sudoers</code> file.

 	sudo visudo

 Now add this line at the end of the file (change <code>yourusername</code> for your user's name):

-	yourusername ALL= NOPASSWD: /usr/bin/brillo /usr/bin/zzz
+	yourusername ALL= NOPASSWD: /usr/bin/brillo

 Alternatively, you can use the automated script method.

-	echo "$USER $(cat /etc/hostname)= NOPASSWD: /usr/bin/brillo /usr/bin/zzz" | sudo EDITOR='tee -a' visudo
+	echo "$USER $(cat /etc/hostname)= NOPASSWD: /usr/bin/brillo" | sudo EDITOR='tee -a' visudo

 After that, logout.
-Related keybindings and startup commands now should work.
+Related keybindings now should work.

 <H2>Installing Xed text editor (Void only)</H2>
 Xed is my favorite GTK text editor, so I included it into this build.
 I think that is strange that the Cinnamon's default text editor is not in the repositories of Void, because Cinnamon is one of the officially supported desktop environments.
 Into Artix this is not necessary, 'cause it's on the repositories.